MitinPavel/current_user/README.md

 Visit your sign in page.
 You will see a list of users of your application.
 Click on a user and the link will take you to the root page of the application.

 Congratulations.
-Your application has a simple authentication solution.
+Your application has a simple authentication solution. _Send a link to the sign in page to your customer and she/he will love to test your app manually :)_

 ## Helpers